apache/flink/docs/content/docs/concepts/glossary.md

 #### Table Program

-Describes one or more pipelines that are declared with Flink's relational API.
-It is a generic term for both Table API or SQL pipelines which might be used interchangeably.
+A generic term for pipelines declared with Flink's relational APIs (Table API or SQL).

 #### Task